Hi Drama "MAJOR HAPPY FACE!

 Listen to the Podcast:

-Here's the link to the Podcast Guide: : "It's spring and a new theatre company is being launched and, of course, nytheatrecast wants to learn more.
+Here's the link to the Podcast Guide: : spring and a new theatre company is being launched and, of course, nytheatrecast wants to learn more.
 Listen and find out all about Theater 2020, a very new company made up and founded by theatre professionals you have known for years...
 Although this is a new company, many of the people they have worked with in the past are part of Theater 2020.
 Judith tells us about their resident playwright, Lynn Marie Macy, and David speaks of members of their advisory council who have been working with them for many years...
 You'll learn why they are calling Brooklyn Heights their home base, about their various programs, what will be their first production and more..."
 (Published on Mar 20, 2011) Listen now!

 Brooklyn Heights People: Theater 2020's Judith Jarosz and David Fuller